 Calculate the real cost of sample portions

-A sample portion is usually smaller than a regular portion, but it's not free.
-Work out what it really costs:
+A sample might be smaller than your regular portion, but it's definitely not free.
+Here's what you need to calculate:

 - Ingredient costs: Usually 30-50% of a regular portion